 - 1 teaspoon dried oregano

 - 1 teaspoon salt

-- 2 cups cooked turkey or chicken chopped
+- 2 cups cooked turkey chopped; or cooked chicken, chopped

 - sliced green onions

 - chopped fresh cilantro

 - coconut cream or sour cream but only if not paleo or on Whole30

 - lime wedges

 - shredded cheese only if not paleo or on Whole30

 - pan-fried tortilla strips or corn chips only if not on Whole30 (see Notes for paleo)